|Message From Our President|

 JFEW partners with some of New York’s most important educational institutions and community-based organizations to identify new cohorts of aspiring women looking for an educational foothold.
 We promote empowerment not only through scholarships, but by enhancing JFEW Scholars’ education with paid internships, mentoring and professional development seminars.
 In addition, we are exploring innovative ways to advocate for, and positively impact, JFEW scholars and women in the general college population through collaborations with premier research institutions.

-As my tenure as President begins, our new Executive Director, Rona Sheramy, has already taken over the Foundation’s core work with enthusiasm and passion.
-It is a privilege to be working with such a dedicated staff and a skilled, accomplished board of directors and an honor to help our inspiring scholars, who advance our mission by turning their goals into reality and move us closer to a more just society.
+My tenure as president is now in its third year.
+It has been a privilege to work with such a dedicated staff and a skilled, accomplished board of directors.
+It is an honor to work together towards inspiring new and continuing scholars who advance our mission by turning their goals into reality while moving us closer to a more just society.

 Reeva Mager, President